Kyriosity/read-write/README+/pencraft/README+/opuses/coll/IT_quotes-1.md

 That's why here you find a definite inclination toward [IT pioneers](#IT-Pioneers) whose input to the theory **and** practice remained indisputable.<sup>:raising_hand:</sup> Both&nbsp;their&nbsp;foresights and delusions count.

-Quotes and epigraphs can be annoying but here I'm carefully picking only worthy that provoke deeper understanding of IT.
+Quotes and epigraphs can be annoying but here I'm carefully picking only worthy ones that provoke a deeper understanding of IT.

 ![ArcDeco star](https://img.shields.io/badge/⭐-ArcDeco-yellow) marks quotes which helped to backup the local survey [![Arc Deco.](../../../../_rsc/_img/ArcDeco/ArcDeco-bar-12px.jpg)](../../../../software).

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup> <sub>Whose work backed up physicists and engineers of the Manhattan Project or Saturn, but not that popularized - only Turing got an A-movie (as far as I know).</sub>

-To keep the seleciton genuine I relocated sarcasm and dubisioty to other chapters:\
+To keep the selection genuine I relocated sarcasm and debility to other chapters:\
 |- [Quotes for inspiration](IT_quotes-3_inspire.md)\
 |- [Quotes from non-ITers](IT_quotes-2_aux.md)